 - With the closure of the old Kokosi Waste Water Treatment Plant recently, the buffer zone surrounding it has become redundant.
 The development potential of the newly available portions of land is however subject to the position of the Floodline of the Loopspruit.
 Therefore the Floodline has to be determined by a suitably qualified engineer.
-Portions north of the Loopspruit have been designated as Critical Biodiversity Area in the West Rand Bioregional Plan and are therefore "off limits". - After the Floodline has been determined the remaining areas of Erf 494 Ext 1 should be subdivided to accommodate small and micro enterprises in the industrial sector such as scrap yards, coal yards, light industrial.
-Minimal infrastructure will be required including water and electricity connections, fencing, tree screening, front façade/entrances.
-A council resolution has to be obtained to proceed. - Social Development Clusters is a new concept developed by Merafong that will include public facilities as well as spaces for NGOs and informal traders (Informal trade, based on the 'chaos precinct' concept which could be included in the shopping centre).
-The following land uses will be accommodated: - ✓ Early Childhood Development Centre (Grouping of crèches) - ✓ Non-Government Organisations (NGOs)/ Community Based Organisations (CBOs) e.g. frail care centres, disabled centres - ✓ Community gardens - ✓ Government facilities - ✓ Churches - ✓ SMME's (Chaos precinct concept) - ✓ Bee-hive - ✓ A retail "anchor" and small taxi rank could also be included - Greening initiatives and habitat restoration is needed. - In addition to the proposed industrial land use component, land in the northern part of Extension 1 can be utilised for urban agriculture projects. - The township establishment and subdivision processes for the light industrial and institutional expansion in the north (Fochville Extension 14) have to be completed.
+Portions north of the Loopspruit have been designated as Critical Biodiversity Area in the West Rand Bioregional Plan and are therefore "off limits". - The Kokosi Hub will be the focus of government investment in order to create a viable and sustainable node - Greening initiatives and habitat restoration is needed. - In addition to the proposed industrial land use component, land in the northern part of Extension 1 can be utilised for urban agriculture projects. - The township establishment and subdivision processes for the light industrial and institutional expansion in the north (Fochville Extension 14) have to be completed.
 Engineering services including water, electricity, sewage and roads have to be installed before the erven can be sold.

 - The consumer market in Kokosi can be broken up into the following segments:

 - ✓ LSM 1-5 = 71%

 - ✓ LSM 6-9 = 25%

-- ✓ LSM 10-10+=4%
+- ✓ LSM 10-10+ = 4%